harry-graham/harry-graham/README.md

 I'm a Full-stack Software Engineer, passionate about adding value, learning, and helping others. ✨

 I believe that autonomy is vital to enabling people to reach their full potential.
-I'm still searching for that autonomy for me, and am keen to find some things outside of work where I can contribute and make a difference. 🧡🛠️
+I'm still searching for some autonomy for me, and am keen to find some things outside of work where I can contribute and make a difference. 🧡🛠️

 ---